 - Targeted Ketogenic Diet (TKD): eating about 25-50 grams of net carbs or less about 30-60 minutes before a workout

-- Cyclical Ketogenic Diet (CKD): eating low-carb, ketogenic for several days and then follow it with a couple days eating higher-carb
+- Cyclical Ketogenic Diet (CKD): eating low-carb for several days and then following it with a couple days of eating higher carb

-If the carb intake is high enough, it will kick you out of ketosis (burning fat for energy) and the body switch back to using glucose for fuel.
+If your carb intake is high during deload week, it will kick you out of ketosis (burning fat for energy) and your body will switch back to using glucose for fuel.

-In order to prevent the uncomfortable ketosis side effects associated with switching from glucose to ketones and vise versa, as well as getting back into ketosis faster, we recommend…
+To prevent the uncomfortable ketosis side effects associated with switching from glucose energy to ketone energy and vice versa, try supplementing with MCT oil.

-- Be patient with yourself: Getting used to deloading weeks might be an adjustment at first, so go easy on yourself.
-Let yourself enjoy this temporary break to deload before jumping back into the grind.
+Getting used to deload weeks will be an adjustment.
+Allow yourself to enjoy this temporary break before jumping back into the grind.